RubySlovenia/RubySlovenia.github.io/_posts/2017-02-23-february-meetup-recap.md

 - [ELM Material Design Lite CSS/JS library](https://github.com/debois/elm-mdl)
 - [Packages for ELM](http://package.elm-lang.org/)

-An another choice for generating JavaScript code is [PureScript], but it's more suitable for people who are familiar with functional languages like [Haskell].
+Another choice for generating JavaScript code is [PureScript], but it's more suitable for people who are familiar with functional languages like [Haskell].

 After Domen; stage was set for [Arto][artto] and his lovely introduction to recent changes to Ruby 2.4.
 With cats and nice font!